anncam/Transformers/README.md

 ## Problem

-How do Vision Transformers (ViT) work?
+How do Vision Transformers (ViTs) work?

 ## Approach